CCDRRR/AtrialFibrillationSemanticModel/README.md

 Contributions are welcome!
 If you find issues or want to enhance the ontology, please submit a pull request.

 ## Contact
-For questions or feedback, feel free to contact us at joshua.krafft@student.uva.nl
+For questions or feedback, feel free to contact us at alex.tseng@student.uva.nl